FrankHossfeld/sema4g/README.md

 * The InitCommand will open a popup.
 * The FinalCommand will close the popup and show a JavaScript alert depending on the server responses.
 If at least one command ends in error, the context will also ends in error.
 * The createAsyncCommand-method creates a server call.
 It has two parameters.
 The first parameter is the name of the command and the second parameter is the duration, the server will wait.
-This method will loolk different for your calls.
+This method will look different for your calls.

 #### Test Case 01